th7mo/notes/font-subsetting.md

 ## See also

-* An article about subsetting at [sustainable.dev](https://the-sustainable.dev/a-guide-to-subsetting-fonts/)
+* An article about font subsetting at [sustainable.dev](https://the-sustainable.dev/a-guide-to-subsetting-fonts/)